 - Burn off excess gas using the appliance it was designed to work with e.g. barbeque, gas rings - Always put a note warning people that a ring is on and is hot (it may not be easy to see a flame in the daytime), tell them not to switch it off and that burning excess gas is in progress - Do not simply let gas out of the bottle.
 Not only will there be a fire hazard, but the rapid depressurisation will cause the liquid in the cylinder to freeze and you will falsely believe that all the gas has come out. - You are not creating a carbon footprint problem by burning the gas compared to releasing it unburned into the atmosphere!
 It is the same amount of carbon.
-In unburned gas form it cannot be broken down by plants. - Always disconnect the appliance and regulator. - If there is a valve, close it.
+In unburned gas form it cannot be broken down by plants. - Always disconnect the appliance and regulator.

+• If there is a valve, close it.
 (Not all cylinders have valves: it depends on the type of connector).
-If left open there is a chance that air may enter the cylinder and mix with the gas, forming an explosive combination. - Do not store cylinders in a shipping container or other enclosed space.
-Contact the Barrios reception or Production for a separate storage area for cylinders.
+If left open there is a chance that air may enter the cylinder and mix with the gas, forming an explosive combination.

-12 Leave No Trace
+13. Leave No Trace

 There is plenty of advice in the Nowhere Survival Guide and on the Nowhere website about Leave No Trace, which is not going to be repeated here.
-However, LNT is one of the principles that demands organisation and everyone needs to be informed on the subject.
+However, LNT is one of the principles that demands organisation, and everyone needs to be informed on the subject.
 The Leave No Trace items covered here refer to Barrio management rather than individuals.